bottlepy/bottle/docs/tutorial_app.rst

 .. rubric:: Create a Redirect (Bonus Section)

 Although the ToDo application works just fine, it still has one little flaw: When trying to open ``127.0.01:8080`` in the browser, the root route, a 404 error will occur, as no route is established for ```/``.
 Which is not too much of a problem, but at least a little bit unexpected.
-Of course this could be changed by modifiying the route ``app.route('/todo')`` to ``app.route('/')``.
+Of course this could be changed by modifying the route ``app.route('/todo')`` to ``app.route('/')``.
 Or, if the /todo route should be kept, a redirect can be added to the code.
 Again, this is pretty straight forward:

 .. code-block:: python